What is the difference between 'Bitcoin' and 'Bitcoin Cash'?

 It is possible to rescue funds if you have accidentally sent BTC to a BCH address, or vice-versa.
 If this sounds like you, please contact our support team so we can address your specific situation and try to help you get your funds back: firstname.lastname@example.org

-Bitcoin Cash will tend to have lower fees, but due to their Blockchain protocol, it is easier for transactions to be rejected.
-Bitcoin Cash also doesn't have as much community acceptance, so there are fewer wallets and exchanges supporting it compared to Bitcoin.
+Bitcoin Cash will tend to have lower fees when both networks are loaded with transactions, but Bitcoin Cash also doesn't have as much community acceptance, so there are fewer wallets and exchanges supporting it compared to Bitcoin.

-Bitcoin has much greater security, as there is more mining support and infrastructure behind it.
-But the tradeoff is time: Bitcoin transactions tend to take longer than Bitcoin Cash transactions to be confirmed.
+Bitcoin has much greater security and stability, as there are more mining support and infrastructure behind it - Bitcoin currently has around 4.5x more full nodes than Bitcoin Cash, and thus a more distributed network.
+But the tradeoff is time: when the Bitcoin network is saturated, transactions tend to take longer than Bitcoin Cash transactions to be confirmed and have much higher fees.